 If you have been keeping up with the latest news then you might have heard about the new Focus mode in iOS 15.
 So what is it exactly?
 And how can you disable it across all your devices?
 Let’s find out!

-What is Focus mode?
+What is Focus on iOS 15?

 Do not disturb has been the best friend of many business professionals that wish to avoid their phones during important meetings.
 But not everybody wants to avoid every form of contact and there might be times where you wish to stay in touch with certain family members while avoiding unnecessary calls from random strangers.
 Apple has been hard at work thinking of a solution for this problem and Focus is the company’s attempt to help give users a customized Do not Disturb experience.